keithgroup/mbGDML/docs/source/index.rst

 .. image:: https://img.shields.io/github/license/keithgroup/mbGDML
    :target: https://github.com/keithgroup/mbGDML/blob/main/LICENSE

-Many-body gradient-domain machine learning (mbGDML) is a Python package that creates, uses, and analyzes a kernel machine learning potential based on the many-body expansion.
+Many-body, gradient-domain machine learning (mbGDML) is a Python package that can create, use, and analyze machine learning potentials within the many-body expansion framework.

-**Disclaimer:** This package is still under active development and not ready for production.
+**Disclaimer:** This package is still under active development and not suitable for production.

 Motivation
 ==========